ani5msr/Topology-catalogue/topologycatalogue/README.md

 > mvn clean test
 Tests are done using JUnit and tests using different scenarios of creating edge and core routers and filtering by specifications
 ## Application
+Application consists of handling the logic of the business rules implementation using the concept of Ports and Usecases

+### Usecases
+Usecases are the requirements which we are dealing with for interacting with the respective topology.
+It consists of templates of different methods which are implmented in usecase